2000 Summer Paralympics: LEAP (Link Elite Athletes Program)

 Schools could also take advantage of the Day Pass system, which was adapted from large resorts and theme parks and could choose which sports or events could be attended.
 The value of the Day Pass was AU$15 per person and each student paid half, which was AU$8.As an incentive for their participation, schools that completed the LEAP program had access to advance purchase of daily passes and had a different condition for purchasing them.
-For every 100 passes sold, each school received another 10 free passes as a bonus. the federal government and SPOC encouraged schools to use these bonus passes for parents, teachers or coordination assistants to accompany their students to the Games.
+For every 100 passes sold, each school received another 10 free passes as a bonus. the federal government and SPOC encouraged schools to use these bonus passes for parents, teachers or coordination assistants to accompany their students to the games.
 Children under five do not pay for any type of day pass and they were admitted with any type of fee.

 "As many Australian children as possible should witness the Sydney 2000 Paralympic Games — our athletes are among the best in the world.
 Our children should be encouraged to experience first hand the triumph of our athletes who overcome their disabilities to excel."
 The Federal Minister for Sport and Tourism, Jackie Kelly upon announcing the LEAP Subsidy.

-Given the gigantic success of LEAP, the Organizing Committee decided to reward those schools with the greatest engagement in the program, selecting around 900 students from 120 schools that were taking part in the program to assist authorities and security forces during the award ceremonies by loading trays with bouquets of flowers and medals.The students should be among the Year Five and the Year Six in 2000 and be between the ages of 10 and 12.
+Following the LEAP program, the organising committee selected approximately 900 students from 120 participating schools to assist authorities and security forces during the award ceremonies.
+Their duties included carrying trays containing flower bouquets and medals.
+The students were from Year Five and Year Six and were aged between 10 and 12 in 2000.

-On February 29, 2000, SPOC announced that the number of schools involved in LEAP exceeded more than 2000 institutions involved in all Australian states and territories.
-Applications for the LEAP scholarship ended on April 30, 2000, and had no cost for the schools involved and covered all types of primary and secondary school institutions.
+On 29 February 2000, SPOC announced that the number of schools involved in LEAP exceeded more than 2000 institutions involved in all Australian states and territories.
+Applications for the LEAP scholarship ended on 30 April 2000, and had no cost for the schools involved and covered all types of primary and secondary school institutions.
 By that date, approximately 272 LEAP participating schools in 5 states had purchased approximately 80,000 Day Passes.